 According to the Mayo Clinic, 90 percent of adults worldwide test positive for the herpes simplex type 1 virus.
 Once you have the virus, certain risk factors may reactivate it such as:

 If you’re looking for a quality general, restorative, or cosmetic dentist for the whole family, you’ve come to the right place!
-If you have any questions about any of our services, or would like to schedule an appointment with your Salt Lake City dentist – Dr. Brickey or Dr. Provine at Natural Smiles Dentistry – give us a call today at (801) 997-6655.
+If you have any questions about any of our services, or would like to schedule an appointment with your Salt Lake City dentist – Dr. Brickey at Natural Smiles Dentistry – give us a call today at (801) 997-6655.